Yorkshire: Rivers

+Landscape

 The countryside of Yorkshire has been called "God's Own County" by its inhabitants.
 Yorkshire includes the North York Moors and Yorkshire Dales National Parks, and part of the Peak District National Park.
 Nidderdale and the Howardian Hills are designated Areas of Outstanding Natural Beauty, as is the North Pennines (a part of which lies within the county).
 Spurn Point, Flamborough Head and the coastal North York Moors are designated Heritage Coast areas, and are noted for their scenic views with rugged cliffs such as the jet cliffs at Whitby, the limestone cliffs at Filey and the chalk cliffs at Flamborough Head.
 Moor House – Upper Teesdale, most of which is part of the former North Riding of Yorkshire, is one of England's largest national nature reserves.
 At High Force on the border with County Durham, the River Tees plunges 22 m over the Whin Sill (an intrusion of igneous rock).
 High Force is not, as is sometimes claimed, the highest waterfall in England (Hardraw Force in Wensleydale, also in Yorkshire, has a 30 m drop for example).
 However, High Force is unusual in being on a major river and carries a greater volume of water than any higher waterfall in England.